Kimono: Cost

-The high expense of some hand-crafted brand-new kimono reflects the traditional kimono making industry, where the most skilled artisans practice specific, expensive and time-consuming techniques, known to and mastered only by a few.
+The high expense of some hand-crafted brand-new kimonos reflects the traditional industry, where the most skilled artisans practice specific, expensive and time-consuming techniques, known to and mastered only by a few.
 These techniques, such as hand-plied bashofu fabrics and hand-tied kanoko shibori dotwork dyeing, may take over a year to finish.
 Kimono artisans may be made Living National Treasures in recognition of their work, with the pieces they produce being considered culturally important.

-Even kimono that have not been hand-crafted will constitute a relatively high expense when bought new, as even for one outfit, a number of accessories of the right formality and appearance must be bought.
+Even kimonos that have not been hand-crafted will constitute a relatively high expense when bought new, as even for one outfit, a number of accessories of the right formality and appearance must be bought.
 Not all brand-new kimono originate from artisans, and mass-production of kimono – mainly of casual or semi-formal kimono – does exist, with mass-produced pieces being mostly cheaper than those purchased through a gofukuya (kimono shop).

-Though artisan-made kimono are some of the most accomplished works of textile art on the market, many pieces are not bought solely for appreciation of the craft.
+Though artisan-made kimonos are some of the most accomplished works of textile art on the market, many pieces are not bought solely for appreciation of the craft.
 Unwritten social obligations to wear kimono to certain events – weddings, funerals – often leads consumers to purchase artisan pieces for reasons other than personal choice, fashion sense or love of kimono:

-The high cost of most brand-new kimono reflects in part the pricing techniques within the industry.
-Most brand-new kimono are purchased through gofukuya, where kimono are sold as fabric rolls only, the price of which is often left to the shop's discretion.
+The high cost of most brand-new kimonos reflects in part the pricing techniques within the industry.
+Most brand-new kimonos are purchased through gofukuya, where kimonos are sold as fabric rolls only, the price of which is often left to the shop's discretion.
 The shop will charge a fee separate to the cost of the fabric for it to be sewn to the customer's measurements, and fees for washing the fabric or weatherproofing it may be added as another separate cost.
 If the customer is unfamiliar with wearing kimono, they may hire a service to help dress them; the end cost of a new kimono, therefore, remains uncertain until the kimono itself has been finished and worn.